 One of the most important decisions made when becoming a member of TCRS is to name a beneficiary.
 When selecting a beneficiary, a member should consider the TCRS survivor benefit provisions in light of his or her circumstances.
 It is very important that TCRS beneficiary designations are kept current throughout the member's career.
 Situations such as marriage, divorce, remarriage, birth of a child, or death do not automatically change a designated beneficiary.
-Prior to retirement, a member may change his or her TCRS beneficiary at any time by using the member self-service online portal at MyTCRS.com.
+Prior to retirement, a member may change his or her TCRS beneficiary at any time by using Member Self Service at MyTCRS.gov.
 Please note that the member must designate a beneficiary for both the TCRS benefit and the 401(k) account separately.
 Information on how to designate a beneficiary for the 401(k) account can be found in the 401(k) Deferred Compensation Portion of the Hybrid Plan section below.

-The beneficiary of a member who dies prior to retirement may be entitled to survivor benefits.
-The type of benefit payable to the beneficiary would be determined by who is named as beneficiary and by the member's age, amount of service, and the member's employment status.
+If a member dies prior to retirement the selected beneficiary may be entitled to survivor benefits.
+The type of benefit payable to the beneficiary would be determined by the member's age, creditable service, employment status, and relationship between the member and the named beneficiary.
 Any annuity benefits payable may be reduced by the early retirement reduction factor and/or the appropriate option factor.